sthapitrun/rocky-linux/LoadBalancerNotes.md

 (Result shows the html content)

-Alt-H1 Main Task: 1.
+### Main Task: 1.
 Configure the Load Balancing Server
-# 1. Creating a static external IP address for the load balancer:
+**1. Creating a static external IP address for the load balancer:**
-*I have used region=us-central1 but it can be modified according to specific requirements* (we can check the GCloud regions list using command *gcloud compute regions list*)
+*I have used region=us-central1 but it can be modified according to specific requirements* (we can check the GCloud regions list using command)
+      *gcloud compute regions list*

 [bimalanemkul@rocky-2023 ~]$ gcloud compute addresses create network-lb-ip-1 --region=us-central1
 Created [https://www.googleapis.com/compute/v1/projects/finalsys-gs/regions/us-central1/addresses/network-lb-ip-1].